 Canberra Academy of Languages – HomeSpecialist Education Provider for Senior Secondary Languages in the ACT

-- Now taking expressions of interest for 2019, follow this link.
+- Now taking expressions of interest for 2019.

 Our purposeThe Canberra Academy of Languages is a not-for-profit organisation, established in 2016 to expand opportunities for language learning in the Canberra region as a specialist facility preparing senior secondary students as local and global citizens.
 For more details, see the CAL Charter.